bitcraft/pytmx/readme.md

 * GitHub hosting allows for community participation
 * I have kept PyTMX current with new versions of Tiled since v.7

-### PyTMX is usable:
-* Liberal LGPL license means you can use PyTMX for your project

 Installation
 ===============================================================================